the-company-tcus/docs/docs/_usage/api.md

 [suggested](https://github.com/facebook/docusaurus/issues/7227) workaround to
 the issue that the custom navbar items are not supported yet in Docusaurus.

-Navbar items of the type `custom-cursor-effect-dropdown-navbar-item` has the additional items field, an inner array of navbar items.
+Navbar items of the type `custom-cursorEffectDropdown` has the additional items field, an inner array of navbar items.

 Navbar CursorEffects dropdown only accept the following types of items:

 - [CursorEffects Navbar item](#cursoreffects-navbar-item):
-  `custom-cursor-effect-navbar-item`.
+  `custom-cursorEffect`.

 #### Demo